naokimas/naokimasuda.github.io/gsd.md

 This is for PhD students only.

-- The TA training was on August 25th and 26th.
+- The TA training was on August xxth and xxth.
 So the new TAs already know about general duties.
-- Grader training during Week 1.
+- Grader training during Week xx.
-- Handled by Dr. Tara Hudson.
+- Handled by Dr. Tara Hudson (?).
 Contact her for any questions.

-## Graduate Mentoring Seminars, Tuesdays 4-5pm @ Math 250
+## Graduate Mentoring Seminars, Tuesdays 5-6pm @ Math 250

 - This is 0-credit seminars, but this is mandatory for all the first-yera graduate students.
 - Semester topics will cover a range of skills that professional mathematicians will need to master.
 Also, professors in the department - The schedule will be circulated soon.